Incomplete determinantal processes: from random matrix to Poisson statistics: Outline of the proof

+In this section, we consider a general state space $\X$ which is a complete separable metric space equipped with a Radon measure $\mu$ as in \cite{Soshnikov, HKPV06} and let $\Xi$ be a sequence of determinantal point processes on $\X$ with correlation kernels $K^N$ which are reproducing:

-for all $z,w \in \X$.
-Since it is the case for most ensembles, we shall also assume that the kernel $K(z,w)$ is continuous on $\X\times \X$.
-The cumulants method to analyze the asymptotic distribution of linear statistic of determinantal processes goes back to the work of Costin and Lebowitz, \cite{CL95}, for count statistics of the sine process and the general theory was developed by Soshnikov, \cite{Soshnikov, Soshnikov00, Soshnikov01}, and subsequently applied to many different ensembles coming from random matrix theory, see for instance \cite{RV07a, RV07b, AHM11, BD16, BD17, JL15, Lambert_a, Lambert_b}.
-In this section, we show how to implement it to describe the asymptotics law of linear statistics of the incomplete ensemble $\hat{\Xi}$ with correlation kernel $p K(z,w)$ when $0<p<1$. \\
+One may think of the parameter $N \in \N$ as the \emph{density} of particles.
+Since it is generally the case in the context of random matrix theory, we shall also assume that the kernels $K^N$ are continuous on $\X\times \X$, Hermitian symmetric, and that they define locally trace-class integral operators acting on $L^2(\X,\mu)$.
+The cumulants' method to analyze the asymptotic distribution of linear statistic of determinantal processes goes back to the work of Costin and Lebowitz \cite{CL95} for count statistics of the Sine process.
+The general theory was developed by Soshnikov in \cite{Soshnikov, Soshnikov00, Soshnikov01} and subsequently applied to many different ensembles coming from random matrix theory, see for instance \cite{RV07b, RV07a, AHM11, BD16, BD17, JL15, Lambert_a, Lambert_b}.
+In this section, we show how to implement the cumulants' method to describe the asymptotics law of linear statistics of the incomplete ensemble~$\widehat{\Xi}$ with correlation kernel $p_N K^N(z,w)$ when the density of particles $0<p_N<1$ converges to 1 in the large $N$ limit.

 Let